mitchdz/meta-smes/docs/README.md

 # meta-smes

 ## About
-meta-smes is the meta-layer to create core-image-smes-os
+meta-smes is the meta layer for the iot-ids project

 ## Building
 Install repo to your system if you do not have it